Joe Cartwright: A Proponent of Kansas City Jazz

 La Luna Negra (1998): This album highlights Joe’s skill in both hard bop and Latin jazz.
 It features lush, romantic tunes with Brazilian and Afro-Cuban influences.
 The instrumentation includes piano, bass, drums, and percussion, creating a rich, textured sound that is both sophisticated and accessible.

-New Standards (2001): This album features Joe’s interpretations of contemporary jazz compositions.
+Soul Eyes (2004): This live album features Joe’s interpretations of contemporary jazz compositions in a piano trio setting.
 It includes a mix of original pieces and modern jazz standards, showcasing his ability to blend traditional jazz elements with a fresh, innovative approach.
 The album is known for its sophisticated arrangements and Joe’s expressive piano playing.

 Jazz Up Your Next Event